samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 #### Silver Dragon Inn

+!!! quote ""
-> This grandiose, multistory inn sports a wooden sign bearing the words "Silver Dragon Inn" in fancy silver script, the S shaped like a silver dragon.
+    This grandiose, multistory inn sports a wooden sign bearing the words "Silver Dragon Inn" in fancy silver script, the S shaped like a silver dragon.
 A more modest sign next to the front door reads, "No metal armor.
 Shields and weapons must be checked at the door."

 The grand Silver Dragon Inn, located in the Foreign Quarter, is often the first place sought by new arrivals to the city.
 The prices are average, but the food servings are huge.
 The inn's menu includes spicy bean dishes, seafood delicacies of the Wild Coast, and rice and vegetable entrées.